hash1khn/spotlight/README.md

 ## Admin Panel

-This project includes a simple admin panel that allows you to manage upcoming shows without any technical knowledge or database setup.
+This project includes a simple admin panel that allows you to manage upcoming shows with a lightweight SQLite-compatible database (powered by libSQL/Turso).

 ### Features

-- **No Database Required**: All data is stored in a JSON file (`data/shows.json`)
+- **SQLite Storage**: Show data is stored in a persistent SQLite database that works locally and in production
 - **Easy to Use**: Simple interface to add, edit, or delete shows
 - **Password Protected**: Secure access with password authentication